abhishek0539/Customer-Segmentation-Analysis/README.md

 ## Sample Use Case

-1. Upload a transactional dataset or use one from `uploads/`.
+1. Upload a transactional dataset or use one test dataset from `uploads/`.
 2. The system automatically generates a PDF report (`report.pdf`) containing:
    - Cluster visuals
    - Demographic segmentation